-- Poipu Beach: White-sand and gorgeous turquoise water cloak this beach.
+- Poipu Beach: White sand and gorgeous turquoise water cloak this beach.
 From spectacular sunset views over the Pacific Ocean to Kauai's lush flora and fauna, this spot holds much to discover.
-Also, plenty of activities lays available for visitors, including surfing lessons, guided nature walks, and kayak tours.
+Also, plenty of activities are available for visitors, including surfing lessons, guided nature walks, and kayak tours.

 - Haena Beach: A beautiful stretch of white sand and clear waters spans this beach.
-It has a wide variety of activities to keep you busy, from snorkeling and scuba diving to surfing and paddleboarding.
+It has many activities to keep you busy, from snorkeling and scuba diving to surfing and paddleboarding.
 You can also enjoy the luxuries of a resort stay.
 This beach offers an incredible view of the Pacific Ocean and Mount Makana.
 The view from the top of Mount Makana gives you a 360-degree view of the ocean and island.

 - Lydgate Beach: Many visitors and locals alike gravitate to this beach.
 The area includes a lava rock wall that runs parallel to the shoreline.
 Lava rock wall shelters the shoreline from deep ocean waves, making it idyllic for snorkeling.
 We recommend seeing the rampant sea creatures in these calm, shallow waters.

 Last, Kauai beaches offer calm waters and an abundance of family-friendly activities that will have your kids begging to return.
 Kauai is a must-visit!

 This island bursts with energy and offers a vibrant selection of restaurants, shopping, and entertainment.
 The restaurants, clubs, and bars offer a mix of Hawaiian and international cuisine.
 Head to downtown Pa'ia for local eateries, brewpubs, and live music to color your night.